PreK and Kindergarten – A Strong Foundation

 Don’t just take it from us.
 Let’s see what parents are saying about their child’s experience in Kindergarten.

 Westwood offers our children a safe, loving, and encouraging learning environment where our kids are challenged academically.
 We are proud to be a part of a family-oriented school where values are a priority.Meredith Powell

 I wouldn't send my children anywhere else!
 In addition to excellent academics, all three of my children have been able to be an integral part of many different school activities (sports teams, clubs, performing arts) without having to concentrate, or specialize in just one area.Azalee Vereen

 Westwood is more than just a school, it is a family.
-The schools size together with its values, standards, and excellent academics is the reason we choose Westwood for our girls.
+The school's size, together with its values, standards, and excellent academics are the reasons we choose Westwood for our girls.
 Westwood focuses on developing a well-rounded student.
 Not only is a quality education important, but involvement in extra-curricular and the community is emphasized as well.Amanda Hobbs

 Frequently Asked Questions